kwaldenphd/world-wide-web/README.md

 Q9: If you haven't already, experiment with creating a CSS and linking it to your HTML pages.

 Q10: Have you ever created a website before?
 Have you used a software like WordPress?
 How is this process different?
 Reflect on the process of creating a website by working directly with the HTML.

+Q11: Submit the HTML files and relevant CSS as as zip folder on Canvas.
+See step 119 in the lab procedure includes instructions for downloading these materials from Replit.
+Include a link to your Repl project and workspace for this lab.
+See step 120 in the lab procedure for instructions on getting this link.